automatictester/crypto-exp/readme.md

 - Ciphertext stealing, an alternative to padding
 - Requires plaintext to be of at least block size length
 - Less elegant, more complex (standard defines 3 possible implementations) and less popular
+- Having said that, from developer point of view, if the library you are using supports it, it's just an option to use
 - Not prone to padding oracle attacks

 ### Block Cipher Modes